Highlights of Galilee

-The Galilee is the place where “it all began,” and the starting point for the work of Jesus.
-The sites and holy places located in it, are among the most important and well-known pilgrimage centers in the Christian tradition.
+Galilee is the place where “it all began,” and the starting point for the work of Jesus.
+The sites and holy places located in it are among the most important and well-known pilgrimage centers in the Christian tradition.

-Nazareth was a Jewish village where Jesus grew up and was educated, where he spent his birthdays, youth and freedom.
-Nazareth is sacred to Christians also because it sheds light on the sacred family, which originates from Nazareth, especially on Miriam (Mary), the mother of Jesus.
+Nazareth was a Jewish village where Jesus grew up and was educated and spent his birthdays, youth, and freedom.
+Nazareth is sacred to Christians also because it sheds light on the sacred family, which originates from Nazareth, especially Miriam (Mary), the mother of Jesus.
 This is where every Christian believes in miraculously elevating the qualities of Miriam.
-In present times Nazareth is mostly populated by Muslim and minority of Christian Arabs, but its main attractions for most visitors relate to Jesus and Christian history.
+In present times Nazareth is mostly populated by Muslims and a minority of Christian Arabs, but its main attractions for most visitors relate to Jesus and Christian history.

-Church of the Annunciation is one of the largest and most splendid churches in the Middle East.
-The church, designed by Italian architect Giovanni Motzio and wad build in 1969.
+Church of the Annunciation is one of the Middle East’s largest and most splendid churches.
+The church was designed by Italian architect Giovanni Motzio and was built in 1969.
 The church sanctifies by Christian tradition the location of Mother Mary’s house and the very place where an angel appeared to Mary and announced that she has been impregnated by the holy spirit.

 The Sea of Galilee and the Church of the Multiplication

 Jesus lived in this area for three years, from the moment he left Nazareth until he arrived in Jerusalem for the last week of his life.
-In this area he gathered his disciples and showed his abilities to make miracles.
+In this area, he gathered his disciples and showed his ability to make miracles.

 An archeological site in the north of the Sea of Galilee.
 2000 years ago it was the city of Jesus, where he had many believers and taught in the synagogue.
-In Capernaum Jesus laid the foundations of Christian faith.
+In Capernaum, Jesus laid the foundations of the Christian faith.